exceedone/exment-manual/docs/plugin_quickstart_dashboard.md

 https://www.famkruithof.net/uuid/uuidgen
 - plugin_type should be written as dashboard.
 - route defines a list of URL endpoints to be executed, their HTTP methods, and methods in the controller.
     - uri： uri for page display.
-The actual URL is "http (s): // (URL of Exment) / admin / plugins / (URL set on the plugin management screen) / (specified uri)".
+The actual URL is "http(s):// (URL of Exment) / admin / plugins / (URL set on the plugin management screen) / (specified uri)".
     - method：HTTP method.
 Please fill in with get, post, put, delete.
     - function：Method in Contoller to execute.
 - Be sure to include a route whose uri is empty ("").
 Access this endpoint when screen transition from the menu to the plugin page.